They wont forgive this.

 With the Season 6 Changes you have a lot more options now, but it basically breaks down into 3 different paths:

 2) Thunderlord's Decree - Very helpful in the laning phase because Yasuo procs it very easily, and it helps win trades.
-It doesn't scale nearly as well as Warlord's though, so it's the early game laning path
+It doesn't scale nearly as well as Warlord's or Fervor though.

 If you like playing tanky bruiser Yasuo, most likely top lane, consider Grasp of the Undying